sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_28_ConceptOfDigitalElectronicsVoltageCurrentAndResistor/Quiz01.md

 **Description**

-a) Flow of the electric charge is called Current.
-This flow has a direction.
-Assume positive charge goes to negative though physically negative electron flow in other direction.

-b) Flow of the electric charge is called Current.
-This flow has a direction.
-Assume positive charge goes to negative though physically negative electron flow in other direction.

-c) Flow of the electric charge is called Current.
-This flow has a direction.
-Assume positive charge goes to negative though physically negative electron flow in other direction.

-d) Flow of the electric charge is called Current.
+Flow of the electric charge is called Current.
 This flow has a direction.
 Assume positive charge goes to negative though physically negative electron flow in other direction.

 ---
 ---